vhadjitodorov/rb/README.md

 5. Scaling can be automated with LM measuring the load of the servers and issuing API calls to power up additional instances of app containers and adding them to the HA proxy.
 6. Make sure critical system processes are running as separate users - postgres, www-data, etc.
 7. SELinux security policies are in place and context is configured accordingly.
-8. Password policy is in place, root login is disabled, strong SSH crypto in enforced, set version banner to none in /etc/ssh/sshd_config
+8. Password policy is in place, root login is disabled, strong SSH crypto in enforced, set version banner to none in /etc/ssh/sshd_config .
-9. The storage is encrypted
+9. The storage is encrypted.